aplteam/DotNetZip/README.md

 ### Processing one or more files

-`Add`, `Delete` and `Update` all process a right argument...
+`Add`, `Delete` and `Update` all process these right arguments:

-* a simple character vector as a single filename
+* A simple character vector as a single filename
-* a vector of text vectors is treated as a vector of filenames
+* A vector of text vectors, which is treated as a vector of filenames

 ### Relative versus absolute paths with instances